First you need to understand the types of Debt to understand what different types of Debt relief is available.

 Asset Protection and Debt Relief Through Bankruptcy

 If you’re facing overwhelming debt or other unpaid obligations, or even lawsuits, our bankruptcy attorneys can protect your assets from repossession, garnishments, liens or all other forms of collection actions.
-Through prompt and experienced use of bankruptcy laws, we can provide you with full unsecured and secured debt relief while still protecting your most important assets.
+Through prompt and experienced use of bankruptcy laws, we can provide you with full unsecured and secured debt relief in order to protect your most important assets.
+All our bankruptcy cases protect your assets.

 To learn more, read our article on How to File for Bankruptcy.